DanielpFR/MDI/README.md

 ## Tips 4 – “Account Password Not Required” changed from FALSE to TRUE

 Even with a password policy in place that affects all user accounts, it is possible to set a blank password for a user with the setting “Account Password Not Required” using for example a PowerShell cmdlet (not possible through the GUI).
-This is why is important to list all users with this setting enable using the MDI portal but also to track all changes from “Account Password Not Required” = FALSE to TRUE:
+This is why it's important to list all users with this setting enabled using the MDI portal but also to track all changes from “Account Password Not Required” = FALSE to TRUE:

 *IdentityDirectoryEvents*
 *| where ActionType == @"Account Password Not Required changed"*